wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.7.2 =
-- Added "Name field format:" so you can select how the name field is formatted on the form.
+- (11 Jul 2010) - Added "Name field format:" so you can select how the name field is formatted on the form.
 Name, First Name, Last Name, etc.
 - Added autoresponder E-mail message feature.
 Enable when you want the form to automatically answer with an autoresponder E-mail message.
 - Added Optional notes/help for extra form fields.
 Use the optional notes/help to print some notes or instructions before a form field.
 This is for the form display only, not E-mail.
 HTML is allowed.
 - Fixed "Attachment upload failed" message when attachment is not set to required.
 - Improved email newline handling(some windows servers are really picky).
-- Improved CAPTCHA image alignment.
+- Improved CAPTCHA image alignment and other minor fixes.
 - Updated Danish (da_DK) - Translated by [GeorgWP](http://wordpress.blogos.dk/wpdadkdownloads/)
 - Updated Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")
 - Updated German (de_DE) - Translated by [Rico]